braincrafted/braincrafted.com/_posts/2013-03-27-php-background-processes.md

 In this example the command `sleep 5` is executed in the background.
 As long as the process is running a dot is printed every second.

 *Please note: If the parent process continues to run while the child process(es) run(s) in the background you should use a more robust solution, for example, the [Symfony Process](https://github.com/symfony/Process) component.*

+**Update:** I created a library using the code above.
+You can find it on Github: [BcBackgroundProcess](https://github.com/braincrafted/background-process).

+It is also possible to install the package through composer:

+    {
+        "require": {
+            "braincrafted/background-process": "dev-master"
+        }
+    }

 Feedback to this article is welcome.
 Please [email](mailto:florian@eckerstorfer.co) me or contact @braincrafted on [Twitter](http://twitter.com/braincrafted) or [App.net](https://alpha.app.net/braincrafted).